h8d13/Vase/.github/docs/hade_box.md

     - mount > format filesystem > create new paritions (swap) > set mirrors and base settings > base install > audio > video > KDE plasma > bootloader
     - /etc/environment variables > network manager > users > final tz, ntp, services, fstab

-- The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time and having hardware specific bootloader entries (and env vars) without having to think.

-- These are widely *debated/changing* and can result in performance enhancements/or correcting non-functional hardware.

-Here is the exact code block in question: [Here](https://github.com/h8d13/Vase/blob/2247002707d68fb5b92542aae27d1fbfd18ed978/vase_os/hade_box/archinstall/lib/installer.py#L871C1-L875C10) This could be expanded upon to build hardware-aware and optimized presets considering hardware detection modules.

-And the reference for why: [Wiki-KernelParameters](https://wiki.archlinux.org/title/Kernel_parameters) and [Wiki-Env](https://wiki.archlinux.org/title/Environment_variables)

-This code is mostly commented out for now until I start benchmarking.

 ## Hade_box Explained